asafiw/simloud-docs/src/pages/en/vault-usage.md

 1. How to create secrets:

-- Enter in Secrets Engines, for example in “deffault-app”
+- Enter in Secrets Engines, for example in “default-app”

   ![](/img/onboarding/how-to-use-vault/image5.jpg)